Dionysius I of Syracuse: Colonization of the Adriatic Sea (388 - 383 BC)

+With this colonization program Dionysius effectively managed to secure total control over the Adriatic routes that carried Po Valley grain to Greece, thus allowing Syracuse and the whole of Sicily to compete with the Etruscans in this trade.

 Death

 According to some sources, after gaining a prize for one of his tragedies, “The Ransom of Hector” (see Intellectual tastes below), at a competition at the Lenaia festival at Athens, he was so elated that he drank himself to death.
-Others report that he died of natural causes shortly after learning of his play's victory in 367 BC.
+Others such as Cicero and Diodorus Siculus report that he died of natural causes shortly after learning of his play's victory in 367 BC.
 According to others, he was given an overdose of a sleeping potion by his physicians at the instigation of his son, Dionysius the Younger, who succeeded him as ruler of Syracuse.
 A similar theory, proposed by Justin, stated that Dionysius "was defeated and broken by constant warfare, and finally murdered by a conspiracy of his own kin".
+Modern historian Jeff Champion states that there is no evidence to prove the claim he was conspired against.

-His life was written by Philistus, but the work is not extant.
+His life was written by Philistus, but the work is lost.

 Intellectual tastes

-Like Pisistratus, tyrant of Athens, Dionysius was fond of having literary men about him, such as the historian Philistus, the poet Philoxenus, and the philosopher Plato, but treated them in a most arbitrary manner.
+Like Pisistratus, tyrant of Athens, Dionysius was fond of having literary men around him, such as the historian Philistus, the poet Philoxenus, and the philosopher Plato, but treated them in a most arbitrary manner.
 Diodorus Siculus relates in his Bibliotheca historica that Dionysius once had Philoxenus arrested and sent to the quarries for voicing a bad opinion about his poetry.
 The next day, he released Philoxenus because of his friends' requests, and brought the poet before him for another poetry reading.
 Dionysius read his own work and the audience applauded.
 When he asked Philoxenus how he liked it, the poet turned to the guards and said "take me back to the quarries."
 Plutarch relates a version of this story in his On the Fortune of Alexander.

 He also posed as an author and patron of literature; his poems, severely criticized by Philoxenus, were hissed at the Olympic games, but having gained a prize for a tragedy on the Ransom of Hector at the Lenaea at Athens, he was so elated that he engaged in a debauch which, according to some sources, proved fatal.
 His name is also known for the legend of Damon and Pythias, and he features indirectly (via his son) in the legend of the Sword of Damocles.
 The Ear of Dionysius in Syracuse is an artificial limestone cave named after Dionysius.